zyewir/B550M-EFI/README.md

 # Before you download

-If you intersted in download this file, please send e-mail to vinicius@sdf.org, so I can provide you the zip password.
+If you are interested in downloading this file, please send an email to vinicius@sdf.org, and I will provide you with the zip password.

 # About EFI.zip